Who is this article for?

 - Code42 Google Drive for Forensic File Search supports both Drive File Stream and Backup and Sync.
 If you're using Backup and Sync, see below for additional considerations.

 - You must be licensed for Code42 Forensic File Search.
 If your license expires, the cloud service is deauthorized within 24 hours.
-If you need assistance with licensing, contact your Customer Success Manager (CSM) firstname.lastname@example.org.
+If you need assistance with licensing, contact your Customer Success Manager (CSM).
+If you're not sure how to reach your CSM, email email@example.com and we will connect you.

 Code42 Forensic File Search temporarily streams files from your cloud service to the Code42 cloud to calculate the file hash.
 This may be reported as users downloading files.